- Week, month & year views

 Dynamically switch views within one calendar instance.
 Use a UI control to let users do the switching or do it programmatically.
 This example features a segmented component inside the header, but the live option changes can be invoked from anywhere.

 Switch between a month view with a monthly agenda, a week view with a weekly agenda and daily event list.
-Thanks to property binding and all option changes are live and propagate accordingly.

 Calendar - Custom events in popover